Denali - 2011

 “Alan, sorry to hear of the failure, but safety first.
 Safe travels home.”

 After spending eight days watching the swirling hurricane-force winds on the summit; it was safety first.
 We never got an opportunity to try to summit.
-It would have been suicide at best most of the time.
+It would have been difficult at best most of the time.

 Denali, well known for some of the harshest weather for climbers, had shown her stuff.
 Of all my 7 Summits climbs, I knew this one (after Everest; which I had summited the previous month) was the most risky.
 I could control my preparation, my health but not the weather.